 Globalteer's main office for Latin America is in Cusco.
 You can see who you will meet there on our meet the team page.

-Your hours will vary depending on your schedule at the Dog Rescue Centre.
-Some volunteers prefer to work full days at the centre from 7am-5:30pm (with a lunch break from 1-2:30pm) from Monday to Friday and half days on Saturday or Sunday.
-However, the Dog Rescue Centre also allows volunteers to work half days (7am-1pm or 2:30-5:30pm) from Monday to Friday if they wish to spend more time exploring Cusco and taking Spanish classes.
+You will be volunteering every morning and have afternoons free whether it is at the Dog Shelter or at the Horse Sanctuary.
 We can be flexible with your time as required - for example you may want to spend four consecutive days trekking the Inca trail or to explore another city in Peru.
 Volunteers who are also here to study can work less hours.
 All this can be arranged with your volunteer coordinator in Peru.

 The majority of volunteers are from the UK, United States, Canada and Australia.
 We also work with volunteers from Holland, Germany, Ireland, Japan and New Zealand although all nationalities are welcome.
 The majority of volunteers travel alone to the projects, although we also accommodate couples and groups.

 Yes of course, here is a sample of stories from our volunteer blogs.